 You can begin uploading contact lists and sending SMS messages once your registration is successful.

 Ready to start texting your customers with A2P?
 MessageDesk is here to help with smarter, simpler text messaging for businesses and organizations of all sizes.

 You’ll also want to check out our list of free SMS text message templates.
 Just copy and paste to start texting.

-Finally, feel free to start a 7-day free MesageDesk trial with 50 free text messages.
+Finally, feel free to start a free MesageDesk trial.

 Join 3000+ businesses who are growing and gaining knowledge.